 Screenshot from Statista portal

 Benefits from such apps-aggregators are obvious—both for consumers of food, and for its suppliers.
-As the forecast shows, revenue of foodtech market will only grow each year:
+As the forecast shows, of foodtech market will only grow each year:

 Screenshot from Statista portal

 The Key Issues of a Foodtech Platform Development

 To become a market leader a business owner must take into account five issues.

 The choice of a target market depends on users’ goals and needs.
 A food delivery app can focus on ready meals delivery (soups, salads, steaks), grocery delivery (dairy products, cereals, oil), serving specific curated menus based on customers’ diets including recipes and ingredients (vegetarian, proper nutrition, Chinese cuisine), or products directly from farmers and fishermen.

 A foodtech platform can serve such types of users in a specific region (regions) or across a country (countries) as: